 The devil looks for people to devour.
 Peter doesn't specify the someone, which means he looks for Christians as well as non Christians.
-He looks for someone.
 He's looking for anyone who will succumb to his lies and to his deception.
 Be watchful, and do not let yourself be devoured.

 "Resist him, firm in your faith, knowing that the same kinds of suffering are being experienced by your brotherhood throughout the world."
 How do we resist the devil?
 We remain in Christ.
 We keep our eyes fixed on Jesus.
 We stay in the Word, rising every day and making that our focus.

 My parents used to watch this show called The Red Green Show.
 Maybe you've heard of it?
 At the end of every episode the main character would say, "Remember, I'm pulling for ya, we're all in this together!"
 Keep this in mind when you feel like you're alone.
 We are all in this together my friend.
-The anxiety you feel is not unique to you!
-We are, all of us, fighting against the same anxious thoughts, but fixing our eyes ahead!
-So, stay vigilant!
+The anxiety you feel is not unique to you.
+We are, all of us, fighting against the same anxious thoughts, but fixing our eyes ahead.
+Stay vigilant!
 Change the narrative of your mind!
 Fix your eyes on Jesus!

 From Anxious Thinking to Peaceful Being

-So how do we go from being one with a lot of anxious thoughts to someone who is completely at peace, mind, soul, and body?
+How do we go from being one with anxious thinking to someone who is completely at peace, mind, soul, and body?
 Well, it happens one day at a time, one thought at a time.
-As you start to take your thoughts captive, find a verse that speaks to your heart that counters the lies of the enemy.
+As you start to take your thoughts captive you will slowly go from anxiety to peace.

 He began to attack me while I was driving.
-One day, while I was driving down the freeway in Minnesota, a truck tire in front of me blew, and the tire bits exploded all around me.
-Despite being behind this truck, my car wasn't struck by anything and I was unscathed!
+One day, while I was driving down the freeway in Minnesota a truck tire blew out in front of me, and the tire bits exploded all around me.
+Despite being behind this truck, my car wasn't struck by anything and I was unscathed.
 I believe I kept my angels busy that day!

 That fear was magnified when about a month following these incidences, someone rear-ended me.
-Because of these attacks, for several years following I experienced severe anxiety when I was driving.
+Because of these attacks I started experiencing severe anxiety when I was driving.
 It got to the point that I didn't want to get behind the wheel because I would have panic attacks when I did.

 What happened was that because of the circumstances that happened to me, I forgot about who I was in Christ.
 I forgot that I am a child of God, and that He sends His angels to protect me, to keep charge over me.
 (Psalm 91:11)

 Here's the thing: we are promised that we will have trouble in this life.
-But because we are children of God, and God has overcome this world, then we are overcomers with Him!
+But because we are children of the Father and Jesus has overcome this world, then we are overcomers with Him!
 I forfeited my protection when I let the devil trick me into believing his lies.
-That's how we are among those who can be devoured.
+That's how we become someone who can be devoured.
 Do not let him deceive you into believing you are less than you are.

-It was a few years after these things had happened to me that I finally cried out to God with an anxious heart and asked Him why I was so fearful when I was driving.
+One day I cried out to God with an anxious heart and asked Him why I was so fearful when I was driving.
 He showed me the lies I had believed because of these things that had happened to me.

-I memorized the verses and replayed them over and over in my mind while I was driving.
+I memorized verses and replayed them over and over in my mind while I was driving.
 It wasn't enough.
 I asked God why it wasn't enough.
-He brought me to the verses 2 Corinthians 10:3-5, and I realized that these lies had moved beyond simple lies and had turned into strongholds in my mind.
-Because I didn't capture those thoughts when I did, over time the negative patterns of thought became strongholds.
+He brought me to the verses 2 Corinthians 10:3-5 and I realized that these lies had moved beyond simple lies and had turned into strongholds in my mind.
+Because I didn't capture those thoughts when they happened, over time the negative thoughts became a pattern which turned into a stronghold.

-So, I found sermons that I could listen to in the car while I was driving, that would keep my mind on Christ, and remind me of His protection and love for me.
+I found sermons that I could listen to in the car while I was driving, that would keep my mind on Christ and remind me of His protection and love for me.
 As I listened to these sermons, over and over on repeat, slowly those strongholds came tumbling down.

 Remember, It Takes Time

 I find that if God hasn't answered my prayers after a few weeks or months, or even years!
 I want to quit.
 Satan lies to me that God doesn't hear me or care about me.
-He tells me that I am unworthy having my prayers answered.
+The devil tells me that I am unworthy having my prayers answered.